 As a general rule of thumb, ice is used for acute injuries or pain along with inflammation and swelling.
-Use heat for muscle pain or stiffness.
-Heat therapy works by increasing circulation and blood flow to a particular area with the increased temperature which can help relax and soothe muscles and damaged tissue.
+It is best to use heat therapy for muscle pain or stiffness.
+Heat therapy works by increasing circulation and blood flow to a particular area which causes an increased temperature which can help relax and soothe muscles and injured areas.

-There are 2 different types of heat therapy, dry heat and moist heat.
-Dry heat includes heating pad, dry heat packs and even saunas.
-It is easy to apply.
-Moist heat includes steamed towels, moist heat packs, or hot baths.
-Moist heat may be slightly more effective and can require less application time for the same result.
+There are two different types of heat therapy, dry heat, and moist heat.
+Dry heat includes heating pads, dry heat packs, and even saunas.
+Moist heat includes steamed towels, moist heat packs, and hot baths.
+Moist heat may be slightly more effective and can require less application time with the same result.

-People with sensory problems that prevent them from feeling certain sensations should not use cold therapy, especially diabetes, as this can result in nerve damage and lessened sensitivity.
-Cold therapy should not be used if you have stiff muscles or joints and also if you have poor circulation.
-You should never apply ice or a frozen item directly to the skin; it could damage the skin and tissue.
+People with sensory problems that prevent them from feeling certain sensations, especially diabetes, should not use cold therapy as this can result in nerve damage and lessened sensitivity.
+Cold therapy should not be used if you have stiff muscles or joints or if you have poor circulation.
+When icing an injury, you should never apply ice or a frozen item directly to the skin as it could damage the skin and tissue.

 Cold therapy should be applied as soon as possible after an injury and should only be used for short periods of time for around 10-15 minutes, but no longer than 20 minutes.
 Risks of cold therapy include skin, tissue, or nerve damage if the cold is applied for too long or too directly.

 Some injuries and types of pain can benefit from the combined use of both heat and cold therapy.
 Cold therapy can help with the initial inflammation and swelling of an acute injury and help numb the pain.
 Once the swelling has gone down, heat can increase blood flow to help ease the stiffness and soreness in the area.
 This is often the case with swelling and pain caused by arthritis.
 It is often recommended to use a 20 minutes on, 20 minutes off process with both heat and cold therapy.